xlladdins/xll/docs/Excel4MacrosA-D.md

   - > This argument is used only when active\_doc is TRUE.

->
+> &nbsp;

-Sync\_vert    is a logical value corresponding to the Sync Vertical check box in Microsoft Excel version 4.0.
+Sync\_vert&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Sync Vertical check box in Microsoft Excel version 4.0.

   - > If sync\_vert is TRUE, Microsoft Excel selects the check box and
     > synchronizes vertical scrolling.